-4.3.1.2 Early Inclusions of Non-Index Constituents
+4.3.1.2 EARLY INCLUSIONS OF NON-INDEX CONSTITUENTS

-When there is a corporate event affecting index constituents, non-index constituents that are involved in the corporate event are generally considered for immediate inclusion to replace the constituents affected in the US Equity Indices.
+When there is a corporate event affecting index constituents, non-index constituents that are involved in the corporate event are generally considered for immediate inclusion to replace the constituents affected in the US Equity Indexes.
 All early inclusions are conditional upon the non-index constituents passing all the investability screens described in Section 2.2 with the exception of the length of trading and liquidity screens.

 For example, if a non-constituent company acquires a constituent company, the constituent company's securities are replaced by the securities of the acquiring company.
 Similarly, if a constituent company merges with a non-constituent company, the merged company replaces the constituent company.
-In addition, if a constituent's share class is converted into another share class that is new or currently not in the index, this results in the inclusion of one or more share classes in the indices to replace the constituent.
+In addition, if a constituent's share class is converted into another share class that is new or currently not in the index, this results in the inclusion of one or more share classes in the indexes to replace the constituent at a subscription price, MSCI generally will not include the non-index constituent at the time of the event, especially if the post-event information of the new entity is not complete and publicly available.

-Such non-index constituents are generally included in the same market capitalization and value and growth indices as the affected index constituents, since they are considered to be a continuation of the index constituents.
+Such non-index constituents are generally included in the same market capitalization and value and growth indexes as the affected index constituents, since they are considered to be a continuation of the index constituents.
 However, if the difference between the post-event market capitalization of the non-index constituents and the respective index constituents is deemed significant, as discussed in section 4.3.1.1, a market capitalization and style review is conducted for the non-index constituents.
-Thereafter, they are included in the appropriate market capitalization indices based on their market capitalization rankings within the current broad market index, and the appropriate value and growth indices based on their style attribution within the relevant market capitalization indices.
+Thereafter, they are included in the appropriate market capitalization indexes based on their market capitalization rankings within the current Broad Market Index, and the appropriate value and growth indexes based on their style attribution within the relevant market capitalization indexes.

 Securities spun-off from existing constituents are also considered for inclusion at the time of the event.
 A systematic market capitalization and style review is conducted for all spun-off securities from existing Investable Market Index constituents provided that they pass all the investability screens described in Section 2.2 with the exception of the length of trading and liquidity screens.
-Thereafter, they are included in the appropriate market capitalization indices based on their market capitalization rankings within the current broad market index, and the appropriate style indices based on their style attribution within the relevant market capitalization indices.
+Thereafter, they are included in the appropriate market capitalization indexes based on their market capitalization rankings within the current Broad Market Index, and the appropriate style indexes based on their style attribution within the relevant market capitalization indexes.